Aishwaryachen11/Sales-Performance-Report-PowerBI/README.md

 Top Left (Low YTD Value, High GP%): Profitable but low-contributing accounts.
 Bottom Right (High YTD Value, Low GP%): High-contributing but less profitable accounts.
 Bottom Left (Low YTD Value, Low GP%): Least profitable and low-contributing accounts.
+•	High GP%, High Gross Profit: Accounts in this quadrant are the company’s most valuable.
+These are the accounts to nurture and grow.
+•	High GP%, Low Gross Profit: These accounts are profitable but contribute less to the overall revenue.
+Management may explore opportunities to increase sales volume.
+•	Low GP%, High Gross Profit: These accounts generate significant revenue but at lower margins.
+They might require cost optimization or price adjustments.
+•	Low GP%, Low Gross Profit: These accounts are underperforming and may need reevaluation.

 **Filters and Slicers:**
 X-Axis (Value YTD):